 Four years ago, after doing a Tús work placement programme and finding they were pretty green-thumbed, Martin, Jason and Shane founded The Gnomes.
 The rows of crops in the community garden were once mounds of slate which they cleared before tending to what would become the basis of everything they do – healthy soil.
 Since then they’ve been honing and refining their skills at DCU’s community garden where they operate a bio-intensive market farm specialising in quick growing high-value crops.
 As Martin puts it “it’s the wild west of farming” and as far as we know this is the only bio-intensive market farm in the country.

-The Gnomes studied under the teachings of Elaine Ingham, a microbiologist and soil biology researcher who is known as a leader in soil microbiology and research of the soil food web.
+The Gnomes studied the teachings of Elaine Ingham, a microbiologist and soil biology researcher who is known as a leader in soil microbiology and research of the soil food web.
 They don’t use herbicides, fungicides, pesticides, or synthetic fertilisers.
-They treat the soil organically with micronutrients, seaweed extract, and comfrey to create a healthy immune system for the soil.
-Plants communicate through networks in the soil – yes, really! – and the gnomes analyse these networks to see which conditions work best and yield the best crops.
+Instead, they treat the soil organically with micronutrients, seaweed extract, and comfrey to create a healthy immune system for the soil.

 “If you respect the soil you’ll get a good return with the harvest” – Martin, The Gnome